The Next Threat to Education: Congress’ Budget Reconciliation

 Capitol building

-Following the administration’s harmful decision to begin dismantling the U.S. Department of Education, Congress is now considering employing another tool to slash potentially billions in critical education funding: budget reconciliation, a process to advance sweeping legislation that would further threaten our national education system, undermine public schools, and devastate programs and supports to address college affordability.
-Because the budget reconciliation process only requires a simple majority in both the House and Senate, the Republican majority in Congress can advance their policy agenda without bipartisan support — making it easier to push through deep cuts to public education and critical programs that students and families depend on.
+Following the administration’s harmful decision to begin dismantling the U.S. Department of Education, Congress is now employing another tool to slash billions in critical education funding: budget reconciliation.
+Because the budget reconciliation process only requires a simple majority in both the House and Senate, the Republican majority in Congress can advance their policy agenda without bipartisan support — making it easier to push through deep cuts to education and critical programs that students and families depend on.

-As Americans, we must voice our opposition to any proposal that reduces or diverts money and supports from students and public education to fund tax cuts for the wealthy.
+As Americans, we must voice our opposition to this Great American Heist that reduces and diverts money and supports from students and public education to fund tax cuts for the wealthy.
 Here’s what families, advocates, and education leaders need to know — and what we can do about it.

 What is Budget Reconciliation?

-Close up of edge of a 100 hundred dollar billBudget reconciliation is a legislative process that allows Congress to fast-track legislation related to federal spending, revenue, or the debt limit with simple majorities in both the House of Representatives and the Senate and without being subject to the filibuster.
-Republican leaders in both the House and Senate are using this process to ram through proposals that would cut education funding and redirect public dollars to private interests, with long-term consequences for both P-12 and higher education.
+Close up of edge of a 100 hundred dollar billBudget reconciliation is a legislative process that allows Congress to fast-track legislation related to federal spending, revenue, or the debt limit with simple majorities in both the House of Representatives and the Senate and without being subject to a filibuster.
+Republican leaders in both the House and Senate are using this process to advance sweeping legislation that would cut education funding and redirect public dollars to private interests, with long-term consequences for both P-12 and higher education.

 What Can You Do?